This update will be accomplished in steps. The community is involved each step of the way. The main steps and desired outcomes are:

 Step 3: Selecting a Preferred Alternative

-Workshops will be held to compare alternative plan policies.
+Workshops are held to compare alternative plan policies.
 Community groups and individuals can focus on issues and present their findings and preferences to others in an open forum.
-The Planning Commission and Board of Supervisors will be involved and be able to gauge public opinion before decisions are made.
+The Planning Commission and Board of Supervisors are involved and are able to gauge public opinion before decisions are made.

-A draft plan will include preferred goals, policies, and implementation measures.
-A draft EIR will be prepared at the same time to evaluate the environmental affects of implementing the draft plan.
-The draft plan will include:
+A draft plan includes preferred goals, policies, and implementation measures.
+A draft EIR is prepared at the same time to evaluate the environmental effects of implementing the draft plan.
+The draft plan includes:

 Step 5: Conducting Public Review & Adopting the Plan

-Once drafts of the general plan and EIR are prepared, they will be distributed for community review and then be scheduled for public hearings before the Planning Commission and Board of Supervisors.
+Once drafts of the general plan and EIR are prepared, they are distributed for community review and then are scheduled for public hearings before the Planning Commission and Board of Supervisors.

-Implementation of the Humboldt 21st Century Plan will require amendments to current zoning and other land use regulations (for example: subdivision ordinances).
-A Unified Development Code will be prepared, with consolidated Coastal and Inland Regulations.
+Implementation of the Humboldt 21st Century Plan requires amendments to current zoning and other land use regulations (for example: subdivision ordinances).
+A Unified Development Code is prepared, with consolidated Coastal and Inland Regulations.